-Yale offers unique opportunities for study: Architecture, Art, Music, and Theater Studies are examples of flourishing undergraduate majors that benefit from the faculty and programs of the professional schools. www.yale.edu/yalecollege/ freshmen/special/seminars Special Programs: www.yale.edu/admit/ special.html and political changes on our planet; area studies, such as Latin American Studies and East Asian Studies, examine the language, literature, and political and social history of major geographic areas; and Ethics, Politics, and Economics examines the institutions, practices, and policies that shape our world.
+Yale offers unique opportunities for study: Architecture, Art, Music, and Theater Studies are examples of flourishing undergraduate majors that benefit from the faculty and programs of the professional schools.

 Directed Studies.
 Directed Studies, a selective program for freshmen, is an interdisciplinary study of Western civilization.
 One hundred twenty-five students are accepted each year.
-All students enrolled in the program take three yearlong courses-literature, philosophy, and historical and political thought-in which they read central works of the Western tradition.
+All students enrolled in the program take three yearlong courses - literature, philosophy, and historical and political thought - in which they read central works of the Western tradition.
 The courses are organized chronologically, moving from classical antiquity and the Bible to the twentieth century.
 Each course meets weekly for one lecture and two seminars.
 The seminars have eighteen students and a faculty member.
 Directed Studies provides a strong foundation for all majors in Yale College, including those in the sciences.

 Perspectives on Science.
 Perspectives on Science is a lecture and discussion course designed for a limited number of freshmen who have exceptionally strong backgrounds in science and mathematics.
 The program aims to reveal the excitement and interdependence of the various scientific disciplines by addressing major questions in science and by providing close analysis of specific instances in which these questions arise.
 Students in the program attend lectures and small group discussions together with faculty members from the science departments.
-About 50 percent of students continue with a research project at Yale during the summer following the freshman year.
-Recent Perspectives on Science topics have included the molecular genetics of hypertension, black holes in quasars and microquasars, global warming, wavelet analysis for signal processing, the future of semiconductor-based and molecular-scale microelectronics, and the biochemistry of RNA catalysis.
+About 75 percent of students continue with a research project at Yale during the summer following the freshman year.
+Recent Perspectives on Science topics have included the molecular genetics of hypertension, black holes in quasars and microquasars, global warming, wavelet analysis for signal processing, the future of semiconductor-based and molecular-scale micro-electronics, and the biochemistry of RNA catalysis.

 SCIENCE AND ENGINEERING AT YALE

-Yale science and engineering majors are taught by

-professors of international

-renown who give their

-students an outstanding

-scientific and engineering

-foundation.
-Classes are

-small, and undergraduates

-have easy and ongoing

-access to their professors.

-Professors also provide students with opportunities

-to be exposed to leadingedge research and to participate in it.
+Yale science and engineering majors are taught by professors of international renown who give their students an outstanding scientific and engineering foundation.
+Classes are small, and undergraduates have easy and ongoing access to their professors.
+Professors also provide students with opportunities to be exposed to leadingedge research and to participate in it.
 When faculty involve students in their research, they include the students' names on scientific papers that report on that activity.
 Science and engineering majors are also challenged by taking non-science classes alongside humanities majors.
-They learn to hold their own in areas that broaden their intellectual horizons and learn to understand

-their own discipline within the context of other perspectives.
+They learn to hold their own in areas that broaden their intellectual horizons and learn to understand their own discipline within the context of other perspectives.
 This means that they acquire an ability to communicate information and ideas to a variety of different audiences, a valuable skill in any scientific, engineering, or policymaking career that Yale science and engineering graduates choose.